countzerozzz/nodepert/README.md

 ## Overview
 What algorithms underlie goal directed learning in the brain?
 Backpropagation is the traditional **credit assignment algorithm** used in machine learning research, but it's considered biologically implausible.
 Recently, **biologically plausible** alternatives, such as feedback alignment, target propagation, and perturbation-based algorithms, have been proposed.
 Node perturbation is a fast perturbation-based algorithm that applies random perturbations to neurons or synapses and adjusts weights accordingly.
 This approach is simple and may be utilized by the brain, which is thought to use global signals for learning.

 This repository contains the accompanying code for the paper, *On the Limitations of Perturbation Based Methods for Training Deep Networks*.
 It offers a *efficient* and *scalable* implementation of perturbation-based credit assignment algorithms, allowing for large-scale experiments with node perturbation on **modern convolutional architectures on a GPU cluster**.
 Our results provide insights into the diverse credit assignment algorithms used by the brain.
-The code was written using [**`JAX`**](https://github.com/google/jax) in conjunction with `Tensorflow Datasets` for data loading.
+The code was written by [Yash Mehta](https://yashsmehta.github.io/) and [Tim Lillicrap](https://contrastiveconvergence.net/~timothylillicrap/index.php) using [**`JAX`**](https://github.com/google/jax) in conjunction with `Tensorflow Datasets` for data loading.
+Please feel free to reach out to yashsmehta95@gmail.com regarding any queries or feedback!

 ## Setup

-Can't wait to get your hands on node perturbation?
-Follow these simple steps, and you'll be up and running in no time (we hope):

 1. Create a new conda environment and clone the repository like the git wizard you know you are:
 ```bash